PAYONE-GmbH/woocommerce-3/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/bs-payone-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Configure using the "BS PAYONE" Link in the left navigation tab
+1. Configure using the "PAYONE" Link in the left navigation tab

-To successfully configure this plugin, you will need API credentials from BS PAYONE.
+To successfully configure this plugin, you will need API credentials from PAYONE.
 Contact us through https://www.payone.com/en/contact/request-a-quote/ to get you set up.

 All configuration steps are explained in our documentation that can be found at https://github.com/PAYONE-GmbH/docs.